i-am-claus/ADSB-Station/README.md

 - `SITE_LAT` and `SITE_LON` define the fixed geographic location of the station.

-The result is a live, polar-style radar centered on your station, displaying all detected aircraft in real time.
+The result is a live, polar-style radar centered on your station, displaying all detected aircraft in real time through **pygame**.

 ---
 ## Design